Transportation in Portland, Oregon: Portland Streetcar

 The Portland Streetcar is a two-line streetcar system serving the central part of Portland—downtown and the areas immediately surrounding downtown.
 The system's first line opened in 2001 and, with later extensions, now follows a 3.9 mi route from Legacy Good Samaritan Medical Center at NW 23rd Avenue through inner-Northwest and Southwest, including the Pearl District and Portland State University, to the new South Waterfront neighborhood, where it connects to the Portland Aerial Tram.
 In 2012, this route was given the designation North-South Line, or NS Line.

 The system's second line opened in 2012 and extended service across the Willamette River to the Lloyd District and the Central Eastside.
 The federal share of funding for this $148-million project, a 3.3 mi extension and fleet expansion, was approved in April 2009, and construction began in August 2009.
 Originally named the Central Loop Line, or CL Line, it was renamed the A Loop (clockwise) and B Loop (counterclockwise) in 2015, when it was extended from the eastside across the Tilikum Crossing bridge and also along the NS Line from South Waterfront to Portland State University.
 See Portland Streetcar (Eastside line) and Loop Service (Portland Streetcar) for more detail.

 The Willamette Shore Trolley is a seasonal, volunteer-operated heritage streetcar service established in 1990 – after a 1987 trial run – for the purpose of preserving an approximately 6 mi former Southern Pacific railroad right-of-way running south from Portland to Lake Oswego for possible future transit use.
 Plans to extend the Portland Streetcar along the right-of-way were mothballed in early 2012, but remain under consideration for the long term.
 The right-of-way was acquired by a consortium of local governmental entities in 1988 for this purpose.

+An earlier streetcar began in 1871 with the introduction of eleven horse-drawn cars, which were later abandoned in 1895.
+The city's first electric streetcars debut in 1889 and ran over the Steel Bridge.
+These lines were established by private companies and later consolidated under the Portland Railway, Light and Power Company by 1906.